VitorOriel/smelly-kube-vscode-plugin/README.md

-# mestrado-vscode-plugin README
+# smelly-kube-vscode-plugin README

-This is the README for your extension "mestrado-vscode-plugin".
+This is the README for your extension "smelly-kube-vscode-plugin".
 After writing up a brief description, we recommend including the following sections.

 ## Features